 Change.org wants to invoke an immediate action for an important cause, and using red on white pages sure brings that action to our attention!
 It’s kept simple and bright, letting the petition titles and images speak for themselves, whilst still encouraging visitors to participate and keeping it clear how they can do so.

 CTA’s take the guesswork out of the next step your visitors should take.
 It can also encourage them to take more immediate, definitive action.
-None of the above CTAs suggest the company is desperate or sleazy because they offer value, a solution to a problem, or a way to connect and get involved.
+None of the above CTAs suggest the companies are desperate or sleazy because they offer value, a solution to a problem, or a way to connect and get involved.

 Using CTA’s in your own project